lidofinance/lido-dao/docs/scratch-deploy.md

 To do Holešky deployment, the following parameters must be set up via env variables:

 - `DEPLOYER`.
-The deployer address, you must have its private key.
+The deployer address.
+The deployer must own its private key.
 It must have enough ether.
 - `RPC_URL`.
 Address of of the Ethereum RPC node to use.
 E.g. for Infura it is `https://holesky.infura.io/v3/<yourProjectId>`
 - `GAS_PRIORITY_FEE`.
 Gas priority fee.
 By default set to `2`
 - `GAS_MAX_FEE`.
 Gas max fee.
 By default set to `100`
 - `GATE_SEAL_FACTORY`.
 Address of the [GateSeal Factory](https://github.com/lidofinance/gate-seals) contract.
-Must be deployed preliminary.
+Must be deployed in advance.
 Can be set to any `0x0000000000000000000000000000000000000000` to debug deployment.

 Also you need to specify `DEPLOYER` private key in `accounts.json` under `/eth/holesky` like `"holesky": ["<key>"]`.
 See `accounts.sample.json` for an example.

-To start the deployment, run (the env variables must already defined) from root repo directory:
+To start the deployment, run (the env variables must already defined) from the root repo directory:
 ```shell
 bash scripts/scratch/dao-holesky-deploy.sh
 ```
-Deploy artifacts information will be store in `deployed-holesky.json`.
+Deploy artifacts information will be stored in `deployed-holesky.json`.

 ## Publishing sources to Etherscan